Driving In Israel: Car Rental in Israel Guide

 - If you encounter an accident, call the police by dialing 100 then call your rental agency.
 If your car was towed away, just call 106 and they’ll redirect you.

-Several More Tips for Driving in the Holy Land of Israel
+Several More Tips for Driving in Israel

 - If you have a valid license and your car is licensed, you can bring it to Israel for up to 1 year.
 You don’t need to worry about deposits